Proximal alternating minimization and projection methods for nonconvex problems. An approach based on the Kurdyka-Lojasiewicz inequality: Alternating proximal minimization algorithms

-} \end{definition}
+\end{definition}

-\begin{remark} {\rm (a) S. \L ojasiewicz proved in 1963 \cite{Loja63} that real-analytic functions satisfy an inequality of the above type with $\phi(s)=s^{1-\theta}$ where $\theta\in[\frac{1}{2},1)$.
+\begin{remark} {\rm (a) S. \L ojasiewicz proved in 1963 \cite{Loja63} that real-analytic functions satisfy an inequality of the above type with $\varphi(s)=s^{1-\theta}$ where $\theta\in[\frac{1}{2},1)$.
 A nice proof of this result can be found in the monograph \cite{Denk}.
-In a recent paper, Kurdyka has extended this result to functions definable in an o-minimal structure (see the next section). \\ (b) Let $f:\R^n\rightarrow\R\cup\{+\infty\}$ be a proper lower semicontinuous function.
-For any noncritical point $\bar{x}\in \R^n$ of $f$, Lemma \ref{semicontinuity} yields the existence of $\epsilon,\eta>0$ and $c$ such that
+In a recent paper, Kurdyka \cite{Kurdyka98} has extended this result to differentiable functions definable in an o-minimal structure (see Section~\ref{S:omin}).
+More recently Bolte, Daniilidis, Lewis and Shiota have extended the Kurdyka-Lojasiewicz inequality to nonsmooth functions in the subanalytic and o-minimal setting \cite{BDL04,BDL04b,BDLS}; see also \cite{BDLM}.\\ The concavity assumption imposed on the function $\varphi$ does not explicitly belong to the usual formulation of the Kurdyka-Lojasiewicz inequality.
+However the examples of the next section show that the inequality holds in many instances with a concave $\varphi$.\\ (b) A proper lower semicontinuous function $f:\R^n\rightarrow\R\cup\{+\infty\}$ has the Kurdyka-\L ojasiewicz property at any noncritical point $\bar{x}\in \R^n$.
+Indeed, Lemma \ref{semicontinuity} yields the existence of $c>0$ such that